-We manage around 13,500 council homes in Derby including family homes, maisonettes, flats, apartments and supported accommodation.
+We manage just under 13,000 council homes in Derby, including family homes, maisonettes, flats, apartments and supported accommodation.

 This page contains information on how to apply for and move from your current home.
 There are only a limited amount of Council properties available to rent each year.
 Many people wait a long time before being offered a council property.

 For information on other housing options in Derby, go to the City Council's Housing - Information and Advice page.

 Derby Homefinder is the central way to apply for social housing and to get housing advice to help you find a new home.

 Each week a variety of properties are advertised on Derby Homefinder.
 You can express interest in up to three properties at a time.
 When the lists ‘close’, a shortlist of applicants is drawn up for each property.
 Homes are then offered to the highest placed qualifying applicant.
 The Derby Homefinder website contains a lot more information on the allocations policy and how to bid for a property.